-- Hotfix and patch data post-expansion launch is usually updated quickly (within a day)
+- Hotfix and patch data post-launch is usually updated quickly (within a day)

-If you want to theorycraft about Shadowlands, now is the time to run simulations.
+If you want to theorycraft about the changes, new covenant abillities, or Domination gear in patch 9.1, now is the time to run simulations.
 Sure, both AMR and SimC/Raidbots still have work to do, bugs to find and fix, etc, but you can still use them to research some theories you might have.